-- Log into the Blackboard Collaborate chat site through the link given in your email.
-If you are new to Blackboard Collaborate, we would recommend logging in 30 minutes or one hour before the chat begins to allow you time to set up your computer and make sure everything works.
+- Log into the Blackboard Collaborate site through the link given in your email.
+If you are new to Blackboard Collaborate, we would recommend logging in 30 minutes or one hour before the session begins to allow you time to set up your computer and make sure everything works.

 - Webcam and headset, or microphone are optional, but plug them in and test to make sure they are functional.

 - Attendance - new windowUltra allows you to manage your attendees (participants, guests, presenters), choose to share attendance with Blackboard, and access detailed reports.